lpaolini/AccentaG4/README.md

 It works very well for residential use but, clearly, it’s not designed for extension.
 You cannot expand zones, you can’t operate it remotely with your smartphone, it doesn’t expose a standard serial interface to play with.

-Recently, I started dreaming of a more sophisticated panel, and after thinking for a while of upgrading it, I decided it was time to hack mine.
+Recently, I started dreaming of a more sophisticated panel, and after thinking of a possible upgrade, I decided to hack mine.

 After a bit of googling, I found a blog with a couple of interesting posts ([this](https://inmachinablog.wordpress.com/2015/11/04/accenta-alarm-keypad-protocol/) and [this](https://inmachinablog.wordpress.com/2015/11/03/decoding-the-alarm-keypad-protocol/)) providing useful background on the protocol and signalling used on the keypad bus, along with a description of the messages exchanged between the keypad and the panel.